For most car owners, the AC system is a complete mystery. You press the button and are met with a refreshing gust of cool air.

 Step 3: Receiver/Dryer

-The receiver/dryer has an inlet point and an outlet point.
-The inlet point takes inbound high-pressure liquid from the condenser and sends it through a series of filters and desiccants.
+The receiver/dryer has an entry point and an outlet point.
+The entry point takes inbound high-pressure liquid from the condenser and sends it through a series of filters and desiccants.

 If you didn’t know, a desiccant is a substance that absorbs moisture.
 This is the same material found in items such as shoes and medications to keep them fresh and dry.